A Renaissance gambling dispute spawned probability theory

 Hacker News Comment Review

-• Ian Hacking’s The Emergence of Probability (1975) and The Taming of Chance (1990) are flagged as foundational texts the article draws on but does not cite.
+• Commenters pointed to broader historiography: Ian Hacking’s The Emergence of Probability (1975) and The Taming of Chance (1990) are cited as the deeper academic treatment, with a note that the article appears partly based on Hacking’s work without attribution.

 Original | Discuss on HN